Skip to Main Content

 Crawl Space Encapsulation

-• Prevents mold growth, mildew, and wood rot.
+• Prevents mold growth, mildew, and structural damage.

-Each foundation house repair varies in cost and effectiveness depending on the damage.
+Cost and effectiveness vary depending on the extent of the damage.
 Foundation repair experts can determine the best approach for your home during an inspection.

 How to Choose a Foundation Repair Company

 Still unsure?
 Get a free foundation inspection.
-Mount Valley Foundation Services offers free inspections and no-obligation estimates for South Carolina homeowners.
+Mount Valley Foundation Services provides no-obligation estimates and tailored solutions to protect your home.

 Mount Valley Foundation Services is South Carolina’s longest-standing foundation repair company.
-Our certified experts specialize in foundation repair, waterproofing, and encapsulation solutions tailored to your home’s needs and budget.
+Our certified experts specialize in foundation repair, waterproofing, and encapsulation designed for local soil and weather conditions.

-We proudly serve Charleston, Columbia, Greenville, Savannah, and surrounding areas.
+We proudly serve homeowners in Charleston, Columbia, Greenville, Savannah, and surrounding areas.

 Foundation Repair FAQs